 As you know, presently there are no specific cures for Coronavirus.

-I’m simply sharing these research-based health recommendations (below) to boost your overall health and immune system protection.
+I’m simply sharing these research-based health recommendations (below) to boost your overall health and improve your immune system.

 As always, please check with your doctor before trying any new health recommendation – especially if you have pre-existing health issues!